-- The licensed professional supervising treatment is required to perform a functional assessment of the beneficiary utilizing the outcomes from the CDE and develop a behavior treatment plan. - Services for "Behavior Identification Assessment" must be prior authorized by the beneficiary's MCO.
+The licensed professional supervising treatment is required to perform a functional assessment of the recipient member utilizing the outcomes from the CDE and develop a behavior treatment plan.

+Services for "Behavior Identification Assessment" must be prior authorized by AmeriHealth Caritas Louisiana.
 Once services commence, additional assessments at a minimum shall occur every six months.
-The authorization period for such assessments shall not exceed 180 days. - In exceptional circumstances, at the discretion of the MCO prior authorizing the service, an additional assessment may be authorized. - The behavior identification supporting assessment must be prior authorized.
+The authorization period for such assessments shall not exceed 180 days.
+In exceptional circumstances, at the discretion of AmeriHealth Caritas Louisiana prior authorizing the service, an additional assessment may be authorized.

+The behavior identification supporting assessment must be prior authorized.
 Supporting assessments may be approved to allow technicians to gather information that support the licensed professional completing the assessment.
-The authorization period for such assessments shall not exceed 180 days. - Behavior identification supporting assessment conducted with two or more technicians, must be prior authorized and treated in the same manner as the behavior identification supporting assessment above.
+The authorization period for such assessments shall not exceed 180 days.

+Behavior identification supporting assessment conducted with two or more technicians, must be prior authorized and treated in the same manner as the behavior identification supporting assessment above.
 However, such assessment may be administered by the physician or other QHCP who is on-site but not necessarily face-to-face; with the assistance of two or more technicians.
-This is only medically necessary when the beneficiary's behavior is so destructive that it requires the presence of a team and an environment customizable to the beneficiary's behavior. - All three assessment services can occur on the same day and continue as prior authorized until the assessment is completed.
+This is only medically necessary when the recipient's member's behavior is so destructive that it requires the presence of a team and an environment customizable to the recipient's member's behavior.

+All three assessment services can occur on the same day and continue as prior authorized until the assessment is completed.

-Treatment Plan
+Behavior Treatment Plan

 The behavior treatment plan identifies the treatment goals along with providing instructions to increase or decrease the targeted behaviors.
 Treatment goals and instructions target a broad range of skill areas such as communication, sociability, self-care, play and leisure, motor development and academic, and must be developmentally appropriate.
-Treatment goals should emphasize skills required for both short and long-term goals.
+Treatment goals should emphasize skills required for both short- and long-term goals.
 Behavior treatment plans should include parent/caregiver training and support.
 The instructions should break down the desired skills into manageable steps that can be taught from the simplest to more complex.